cmsc330-umd/spring23/projects/project2b/GRADESCOPE_SUBMIT.md

 ## Using the new submit command

-First make sure all your changes are pushed to github using then `git add`, `git commit`, and `git push` commands.
+First make sure all your changes are pushed to github using the `git add`, `git commit`, and `git push` commands.

 Next, to submit your project using the new submit command you can run `submit` from your project directory.